-If someone is not eligible for SSP, then they may be able to apply for Universal Credit or Employment and Support Allowance (ESA).
+If someone is not eligible for SSP, they may apply for Universal Credit or Employment and Support Allowance (ESA).
 Employers can use an SSP1 form to support employees with their application.

 The PayFit app

-At PayFit, we pride ourselves on the fact that we can make quick adjustments to government regulations.
+At PayFit, we are proud to be able to make quick adjustments to newly implemented regulations.
 As our software is cloud-based and built using our own coding language, it only ever takes a couple of hours for new regulations to become active on the app.

-As a result, all legislation related to coronavirus-related absences has been updated in the PayFit app, meaning that there’s no need to do any manual calculations.
+As a result, all legislation related to coronavirus-related absences has been updated in the PayFit app.
+This means that there is never any need for any complicated manual calculations.

 The app has also been updated to include an "SSP report".
-This means that app administrators are able to see how much they are able to reclaim from HMRC.
+This means that app administrators can see how much they can reclaim from HMRC.

-If you are interested in finding out about how PayFit can help support you with your payroll and HR processes, then why not book a demo with one of our product specialists today?
+If you are interested in finding out how PayFit can help support you with your payroll and HR processes, why not book a demo with one of our product specialists today?

 Coronavirus and Statutory Sick Pay.